lambdaJasonYang/MWS_ExpressLogin/README.md

   * /dostuff
   * GET
   * INPUT: none
   * `jwt.verify` to decode JWT
-    Member does stuff like ask server to modify their blog.
+    Ex Scenario: Member does stuff like ask server to modify their blog.
-    All Server gets is a JWT token; Server needs to decode JWT to get username to do stuff on behalf of member.
+    But all Server sees is a JWT token; Server needs to decode JWT to get username to do stuff on behalf of member.